 Tennessee head coach Josh Heupel answered questions from the regional media on the SEC Coaches Teleconference Wednesday.

-Here’s everything Heupel said ahead of round two of the Johnny Majors Classic.
+Here’s everything Heupel said ahead of the matchup with the Gamecocks.